Close

 How is the testing performed?

-Point-of-care testing reaches those at risk, eliminating the need for follow up.
+Point-of-care testing reaches those at risk, eliminating the need for follow-up.

-3 minutes.
 2 drops of blood.
 1 visit.
 Zero loose ends.

 What’s a Blood Lead Reference Value?